timbeaudet/knowledge_base/software/git.md

 **If history was randomly flattened** _(you ran git pull --rebase without preserve (successfully rebased) and done nothing else...)**

 `git status`     Ensure the working directory is in a clean state, stash as needed, untracked files are okay.
-`git reset --hard HEAD_ORIG`     Reset head back to where it was before the last rebase command.
+`git reset --hard ORIG_HEAD`     Reset head back to where it was before the last rebase command.
 `git pull --rebase=preserve`     This is slow, but preserves the history of railroad tracks.

 **If rebase was not successful, just --abort**